Battle of Remagen: V2 rockets used

 On 14 March Hitler ordered SS General Hans Kammler to attack the bridge with V2 ballistic missiles.
 The German General Staff was shocked that Hitler would order the use of the inaccurate weapons on German soil when they would very likely kill German citizens and troops.
 On 17 March, Batterie SS Abt.
 500 at Hellendoorn in the Netherlands, about 200 km to the north, fired eleven V2 rockets at the bridge.
-It was their first and only use against a tactical target and the only time they were fired on a German target during the war.
+It was their first and only use against a tactical target, and the only time they were fired on a German target during the war.
 The inaccurate missiles landed as far away as Cologne, 64 km to the north.
-One struck the town of Oedingen, destroying a number of buildings, killing three U.S. GIs and a number of German residents, and wounding many others.
-One missile struck the 284th Engineer Combat Battalion's Command Post in Remagen at 12:20 pm, missing the bridge by about 270 m.
+One struck the town of Oedingen, destroying a number of buildings, killing three U.S. soldiers and a number of Germans, and wounding many others.
+One missile struck the 284th Engineer Combat Battalion's command post in Remagen at 12:20 p.m., missing the bridge by about 270 m.
 Those present said it felt like an earthquake.
 The blast damaged or destroyed buildings in a 300 m radius, killing three soldiers and wounding 30 more.